jayjay0317/Hands-On-ML-Study/Chapter_10/README.md

 - `from_numpy()` creates a tensor on the CPU that just uses the NumPy array’s data directly, without copying it, but modifying the NumPy array will also modify the tensor, and vice versa.

 - In-place operations can save memory, but they should be used carefully when working with autograd because modifying tensors needed for backpropagation can cause errors

+- GPUs are most effective for large parallel computations.
+For small operations, the overhead of moving data and coordinating GPU work can reduce or eliminate the speed advantage.